yassouali/fast.ai_notes/cutting_edge_DL/lecture12.md

     def forward(self, input): return F.tanh(self.features(input))
 ```

-We the create our model, we'll use a batch of 64 and an input of size 64, first we resize the images to 128 and then use transformation to get to size 64:
+We then create our model, we'll use a batch of 64 and an input of size 64, first we resize the images to 128 and then use transformation to get to size 64:

 ```python
 bs,sz,nz = 64,64,100